eokinyo/Team_21/README.md

 List the database tables that are part of your project.

-- Table 1 (Created By): Table Name
+- Table 1 (Nart): Contact me database table.
-- Table 2 (Created By): Table Name
+- Table 2 (Elly): Signup table.
-- Table 3 (Created By): Table Name
+- Table 3 (Adam):  Storing visitor information.
+- Table 4 (Dammak): Storing rating infromation.

 > Include the ER Diagram of the database.